Free Cass County Public Records (Search for Anyone)

 Casselton, North Dakota 58012

 The rest of the towns and cities within Cass County all contract with the Cass County Sheriff’s Office.
-This makes it easy to locate criminal and arrest records for individuals in Cass County since–regardless of the arresting agency–you can find the information in one place instead of searching through several police departments.
+This makes it simple to locate criminal and arrest records for individuals in Cass County since–regardless of the arresting agency–you can find the information in one place instead of searching through several police departments.

 Before you start your free criminal record check in Cass County, it’s important to understand that there are several types.
 Knowing the differences can help you narrow down your search.
 Some records show arrests, charges, warrants, probation, background checks, sex offender records, and more.